kensanata/bitlbee-mastodon/doc/HELP.md

 # Bitlbee Mastodon
+This document was generated from the help text for the plugin.

 Mastodon is a free, open-source social network server.
 A decentralized solution to commercial platforms, it avoids the risks of a single company monopolizing your communication.
 Anyone can run Mastodon and participate in the social network seamlessly.

 * [help mregister](#mregister) - Registering an account